Ganesh-Macherla/WorkHive/README.md

 ### Collaborative workspace platform for managing teams, tasks, deadlines, and project activity.

 WorkHive is a full-stack productivity and collaboration platform that enables teams to organize projects inside shared workspaces called hives.
-Users can create and join hives, assign tasks, track deadlines, manage personal todos, monitor activity, and analyze productivity metrics from a centralized dashboard.
+Users can create and join hives via room codes, assign tasks, track deadlines, manage personal todos, monitor activity, and analyze productivity metrics from a centralized dashboard.

 Built with React, Flask, SQLite, and JWT authentication.